Listed below are upcoming changes to Amazon’s program policies.

 We are making a change to the FBA lost and damaged inventory reimbursement policystarting May 14, 2021, to simplify your lost and damaged reconciliation process when you file claims.

-We are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfillment center to file a claim.
+We are removing the limitation of waiting 30 days from the date inventory is lost or damaged in an Amazon fulfilment centre to file a claim.
 With our updated Inventory Adjustments report, lost or damaged FBA inventory adjustments will be displayed only when they have been reconciled or are eligible for a reimbursement claim.
 For any lost FBA inventory that has not been reimbursed or found and damaged inventory that has not been reimbursed, a claim may be filed with Amazon immediately.

 To review the changes, go to FBA lost and damaged inventory reimbursement policy after May 14, 2021.